Born from a mission to Protect Kids Online

 Partnership

-Built with educators and parents from day one.
+Created with educators, parents, and mental health experts, from day one.

 Founder Spotlight — Graeme Page

-At age 11, while most kids were playing video games, Graeme Page was building a digital marketing business.
-His agency, Fallen Angel Media, reached billions online and gave him firsthand insight into how unprepared young people were for the digital world's dangers.
+At age 11, while most kids were discovering social media, Graeme Page was building a digital marketing business.
+His agency, Fallen Angel Media, reached billions online and gave him an early look at how unprepared young people were for the emotional and psychological pressures of the digital world.

 Timeline